GSA/open.usa.gov/pages/meeting/Public-Meetings.md

 **June 24, 2024** - The [NTIS Federal Advisory Committee](https://www.federalregister.gov/documents/2024/04/15/2024-07918/national-technical-information-service-advisory-board#mai) has asked the U.S. Open Government Secretariat to speak at their meeting on June 24, 2024, which runs from 12:30 PM to 4:30 PM ET.
 You can find the agenda and additional information [HERE](https://www.ntis.gov/about/advisorybd/index.xhtml).<br><br>

-**July 15, 2024 - <span style="color:red">SAVE THE DATE</span>** - The U.S. Open Government Secretariat and the [Washington Coalition for Open Government (WashCOG)](https://www.washcog.org/) are planning to hold a hybrid discussion focusing on Open Government in the Pacific Northwest, as well as current open government initiatives happening at the federal level.
-This gathering will be both informational and participatory.
-It will include speakers from federal agencies, state government (invited), and civil society.
+**July 15, 2024** - We’re pleased to invite you to join in a hybrid discussion co-organized by the U.S. Open Government Secretariat and the [Washington Coalition for Open Government (WashCOG)](https://www.washcog.org/).
+Hosted by Sarah Schacht and the Allgire Project on Whidbey Island, Washington, this event will introduce civil society in the Pacific Northwest to open government activities at the federal level and discuss open government at the state/local level.
+We intend for this gathering to be both informational and participatory, and we hope to include speakers from both government and civil society.
+The first hour will feature presentations covering topics that range from defining open government as a concept, to examining open government efforts at the state and federal levels (see tentative agenda below).
+The second half will be in person only and will feature a breakout group activity.
 * **Date:** Monday, July 15th, 2024
-* **Time:** 10:00 AM - 2:00 PM PT (1:00 - 5:00 pm ET)
+* **Time:** 10:00 AM - 2:00 PM PT (1:00 - 5:00 PM ET) with a 1 hour break in the middle
-* **Location:** Hybrid, with in-person being held in Oak Harbor, Washington State
+* **Location:** 740 SE Pioneer Way, Oak Harbor, Washington 98277 (and online)
-* **Registration:** Stay tuned; more info to come soon.<br><br>
+* **Registration:** Due to space constraints, no more than two participants per organization can attend in person.
+There is no limit on virtual participation and all are welcome.<br>
+  * **IN PERSON RSVP** by <span style="color:red">5:00 PM ET on 7/12/2024</span> [HERE](https://forms.gle/zXxKkq96EcbPwzci9) <br>
+  * **VIRTUAL RSVP** <span style="color:red">5:00 PM ET on 7/12/2024</span> [HERE](https://gsa.zoomgov.com/meeting/register/vJItdOuhrzgqGcp3ntcOZLgMZPdGLo2fQsc)<br><br>

 **September 17, 2024 - <span style="color:red">SAVE THE DATE</span>** - The U.S. Open Government Secretariat and the City of Austin government officials are organizing an in-person event with the [City of Austin, TX,](https://www.austintexas.gov/department/open-government-information) and local civil society.
 More information on this session will be coming out in the coming months. <br><br>